 Planning For Your Eloqua SFDC Integration App Migration

-Why did Oracle Making this Change?
+Why is Oracle Making this Change?

 The new SFDC Integration App offers several improvements over the now unsupported native integration.
 For complete details of the announcement, please refer to the product notice.
 Here are some of the key benefits of using the new app: